DeverellManning/Liminal-Exploration-Narative/Outline.md

 Part III - The Office

 1. This time, we are more prepared, but nothing happens
-2. We are journiing to find a settlement.
+2. We are journeying to find a settlement.